JuliaPraxis/Naming/README.md

 # Choosing Names

-Names work well when they simpilfy collaboration with one who shares your expertise and another who works in a different field.
-It is much simpler to explain the function `facial_recognition` than to explain that function were it named `facer`.
-The potential for successful,  smooth collaboration rides with the elegance and coherence given the names of things to be shared.
+Names work well when they simpilfy collaboration with one who shares your expertise and one
+who works in a different field.
+It is much simpler to explain the function `facial_recognition`
+than to explain that function were it named `facer`.
+The potential for successful and  smooth
+collaboration rides with the elegance and coherence given the names of things to be shared.